You can download a PDF of the 2018 AEF Strategic Plan

 We consistently achieve outcomes in partnership with businesses, community organisations, government and, most importantly, the everyday people who are most impacted by climate change and energy poverty across Australia.

-To succeed at our vision we will continue to build upon this rich legacy so that we can create an equitable zero carbon society for all Australians.
+To succeed at our vision we will continue to build upon this rich legacy so that we can create an equitable zero carbon society

 An equitable zero carbon society.

 Climate change is our greatest threat, it is also our biggest opportunity.
 Working together to meet the threat of climate change, we can create an equitable zero carbon future for all.